From Justin to Kelly: Production

+From Justin to Kelly was produced within a relatively short timeframe of approximately two and a half months.
+During this period, three weeks were allocated for actor readings of the script, which were accompanied by ongoing script revisions.
+Additionally, this timeframe also encompassed rehearsals for dances and singing prior to the commencement of the six-week shooting schedule.
+R. J. Helton and Christina Christian, both former American Idol competitors, paid visits to the film's set; however, they do not make appearances in the final cut of the movie.

 Release

-Some theater chains threatened not to screen the film at all when distributor 20th Century Fox announced plans to rush it to VHS and DVD a mere six weeks after its opening weekend, but Fox ultimately relented and pushed the release date back a number of months.
-After underperforming its first weekend, Fox reinstated the original release schedule and the film was released via home media on August 26, 2003.
+Some theater chains were concerned when distributor 20th Century Fox announced its intention to release the film on VHS and DVD a mere six weeks after its opening weekend.
+In response, they threatened not to screen the film at all.
+However, Fox eventually changed its stance and delayed the release by several months.
+Following a disappointing performance during its initial weekend, Fox decided to revert to the original release schedule, and the film was eventually made available to the public through home media on August 26, 2003.

 Reception

 Box office

 In its opening weekend, From Justin to Kelly grossed $2,715,848 in 2,001 theaters in the United States and Canada, ranking #11 at the box office.
 By the end of its run on July 24, 2003, the film had grossed $4,928,883 in the domestic box office.
-Based on a $12 million budget, the film was a box office bomb.
+Based on a $12 million budget, the film was a box-office bomb.

 Critical reception

-The film has a 8% approval rating on Rotten Tomatoes based on 63 reviews; the average rating is 3.2/10.
-The consensus states: "A notorious stinker, From Justin to Kelly features banal songs, a witless plot, and non-existent chemistry between its American Idol-sanctioned leads."
-The film has a score of 14 out of 100 on Metacritic based on 16 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Entertainment Weekly film critic Owen Gleiberman wrote in his review, "How bad is From Justin to Kelly?
 Set in Miami during spring break, it's like Grease: The Next Generation acted out by the food-court staff at SeaWorld."
 Time magazine described the film as "a monstrous Idol movie musical that in the most generous light is the worst film so far this century".

 Reception from Clarkson

 Clarkson has since stated that before the film went into production, she pleaded with the creator of American Idol to be relieved from the contractual obligation to star in the film and that she has always disliked From Justin to Kelly.
-In an interview, she admitted she joined the film only because she was contractually obligated to do so: "I knew when I read the script it was going to be real, real bad, but when I won, I signed that piece of paper, and I could not get out of it."
+In an interview, she admitted participating in the film only because she was contractually obligated to do so: "I knew when I read the script it was going to be real, real bad, but when I won, I signed that piece of paper, and I could not get out of it."